vipulasri/strapi-cache/README.md

     redisClusterOptions: {}, // Options for ioredis redis cluster client. redisOptions key is taken from redisConfig parameter above if not set here.
 See https://ioredis.readthedocs.io/en/stable/README for references
     cacheHeaders: true, // Plugin also stores response headers in the cache (set to false if you don't want to cache headers)
     cacheHeadersDenyList: ['access-control-allow-origin', 'content-encoding'], // Headers to exclude from the cache (must be lowercase, if empty array, no headers are excluded, cacheHeaders must be true)
-    cacheHeadersAllowList: ['content-type', 'content-security-policy'] // Headers to include in the cache (must be lowercase, if empty array, all headers are cached, cacheHeaders must be true)
+    cacheHeadersAllowList: ['content-type', 'content-security-policy'], // Headers to include in the cache (must be lowercase, if empty array, all headers are cached, cacheHeaders must be true)
     cacheAuthorizedRequests: false, // Cache requests with authorization headers (set to true if you want to cache authorized requests)
     cacheGetTimeoutInMs: 1000, // Timeout for getting cached data in milliseconds (default is 1 seconds) },